Category: women through history

 I would not be happy as an Amish woman.
 I love colour and diversity in clothing.
 It makes me feel happy.
 That is why I wrote a book about colour; Colour Comes to Tangles.

-Buttons for everyone
+Buttons invented for everyone

 Moving on; The Industrial Revolution brought buttons and many other products to the masses.
 Buttons now could be made en masse not singly by artisans.
 The simple flat button with two or four holes was easier to manufacture than a button with a stud or post or a cuff-link toggle style.
 Most shirt and dress buttons were flat and white or bone coloured and this is still true today.